Find the perfect plant for your perfect gardenscape!

 Group/Class: Rex Begonia

-Gryphon Begonia's attractive deeply cut lobed palmate leaves remain silver in color with distinctive grayish green veins throughout the year.
+Gryphon Begonia's attractive deeply cut lobed palmate leaves remain silver in color with distinctive grayish green veins throughout the year on a plant with a mounded habit of growth.
 It features dainty clusters of shell pink orchid-like flowers with creamy white overtones at the ends of the stems from late summer to mid fall.
-The fruit is not ornamentally significant.

-Gryphon Begonia is an herbaceous annual with an upright spreading habit of growth.
+Gryphon Begonia is an herbaceous annual with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a high maintenance plant that will require regular care and upkeep, and usually looks its best without pruning, although it will tolerate pruning.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;